CSS-Angie/Food-Forest-Foraging/README.md

 [Back to top](<#contents>)

 ## Designing the layout and structure
-After having created several user stories, all are used to create a structure that fit all the mentioned requirements i.e. acceptance criteria.
-Wireframes were made with Balsamic to set the basic guideline for the process.
+After having created several user stories, all are used to create a structure that meets all the mentioned requirements i.e. acceptance criteria.
+Wireframes were made with Balsamic to set the basic guidelines for the process.

 <details><summary> Mockups Homepage </summary>